 So you’ve finally decided to take a leap and buy some high-end audiophile earphones.
 You’ve read the forums, you’ve watched the Youtube videos, and finally you’ve narrowed it down to two earphones: the Campfire Andromeda and the Campfire Vega.
 The Vega is $200 more expensive than the Andromeda, but from what you can tell, both are look and sound great.
 So how do you decide?
 Today I’ll try to help make the call a little easier with this Campfire Audio Andromeda vs Campfire Audio Vega comparison review.

-Campfire Audio Andromeda vs Campfire Audio Vega Comparison Review
+Comparison Review of Campfire Audio Andromeda vs Campfire Audio Vega

 Both the Campfire Andromeda earphones and the Campfire Vega earphones have similarities in their designs.
 They are both graced with the super high-quality Litz cable.
 Additionally, they both benefit from Campfire Audio’s quality assurance system which ensures each individual earphone is tested and paired with another most like it.

 The biggest design difference between the Andromeda and Vega are their drivers.
 The Campfire Vega has one non-crystalline diamond-carbon driver.
 It is 8.5mm and these are the first earphones to implement this design.

 Campfire Audio Andromeda

 By contrast, the Campfire Andromeda has five balanced armature drivers: two for the low frequencies, one for the mid frequencies, and two more for the high frequencies.
 Additionally, the driver housing includes a small chamber called the TAEC (tuned acoustic expansion chamber) which delivers an extended frequency response in the low lows and high highs.